CogitatorTech/infera/README.md

 Check out the [ONNX Model Zoo](https://huggingface.co/onnxmodelzoo) repositors on Hugging Face for a large collection of ready-to-use models (more than 1700) that can be used with Infera.

+### Motivation

 In a conventional data science workflow, when data is stored in a database, it is not normally possible to use ML models directly on the data.
-Users need to move the data out of the database first (for example, export it to a CSV file), load the data into a Python environment, run the model there, and then import the results back into the database.
+Users need to move the data out of the database first (for example, export it to a CSV file), load the data into a Python or R environment, run the model there, and then import the results back into the database.
-This process can be time-consuming and inefficient.
+This process is time-consuming and inefficient.
+Infera aims to solve this problem by letting users to run ML models directly in SQL queries inside the database.
-A tool like Infera removes the need for moving the data, which simplifies the workflow and speeds up the process.
+It simplifies the workflow and speeds up the process for users, and eliminates the need for moving data around.

 ### Features

 - Adds ML inference as first-class citizens in SQL queries.
-- Supports loading and using local and remote models.
+- Supports loading and using local as well as remote models.
-- Supports autoloading all models from a specified directory.
 - Supports using ML models in ONNX format with a simple and flexible API.
-- Supports inference on table columns or raw `BLOB` data.
+- Supports performing inference on table columns or raw `BLOB` (tensor) data.
 - Supports both single-value and multi-value model outputs.
+- Supports autoloading all models from a specified directory.
 - Thread-safe, fast, and memory-efficient.

 See the [ROADMAP.md](ROADMAP.md) for the list of implemented and planned features.